devmhb/electrosmooth/README.md

 [![Product Name Screen Shot][product-screenshot]](https://electrosmooth.netlify.app/)

-Here you find different kinds of headphones.
+Here you find different kinds of interesting tech gadgets and regular tech gadgets like laptops, headphone, speakers with best deals.

 <p align="right"><a href="#top">⇧Back To Top</a></p>